Sunday roast

-A Sunday roast or roast dinner is a traditional meal of British and Irish origin.
-Although it can be consumed throughout the week, it is traditionally consumed on Sunday.
-It consists of roasted meat, mashed potatoes, roasted potatoes and accompaniments such as Yorkshire pudding, stuffing, gravy, and condiments such as apple sauce, mint sauce, or redcurrant sauce.
-A wide range of vegetables can be served as part of a roast dinner, such as broccoli, Brussels sprouts, cabbage, carrots, cauliflower, parsnips, or peas, which can be boiled, steamed, or roasted alongside the meat and potatoes.
+A Sunday roast or roast dinner is a British dish traditionally eaten on Sunday.
+It consists of roast meat, roast or mashed potatoes, and accompaniments such as Yorkshire pudding, gravy and stuffing, and may include condiments such as apple sauce, mint sauce, redcurrant sauce, mustard, cranberry sauce or horseradish sauce.
+A range of vegetables can be served, such as broccoli, Brussels sprouts, cabbage, carrots, cauliflower, parsnips or peas, which can be boiled, steamed or roasted alongside the meat and potatoes.

-The Sunday roast's prominence in British culture is such that in a UK poll in 2012 it was ranked second in a list of things people love about Britain.
-Other names for this meal include Sunday lunch, Sunday dinner, roast dinner, and full roast.
-The meal is often comparable to a less grand version of a traditional Christmas dinner.
+The Sunday roast's prominence in British culture is such that in a poll of Britons in 2012 it was ranked second in a list of things people love about Britain.
+Other names for this meal include Sunday lunch, Sunday dinner, roast dinner and full roast.
+The meal is often described as a less grand version of a traditional Christmas dinner.

-Besides being served in its original homelands, the tradition of a Sunday roast lunch or dinner has been a major influence on food cultures in the English-speaking world, particularly in Australia, Canada, South Africa, the United States, and New Zealand.
-A South African Sunday roast normally comprises roast pork, beef, lamb or chicken, roast potatoes, mashed potatoes, pumpkin fritters, Yorkshire pudding, and various vegetables like cauliflower-broccoli cheese, creamed spinach, mashed or roasted butternut squash, green beans, carrots, peas, fresh corn, beetroot, and sweet potato.
-It is also fairly common to serve rice and gravy in South Africa instead of Yorkshire pudding.
+Besides being served in its original homeland, the tradition of a Sunday roast lunch or dinner has been a major influence on food cultures in the English-speaking world, particularly in Australia, Ireland, Canada, South Africa, and New Zealand.
+A South African Sunday roast normally comprises roast pork, beef, lamb or chicken, roast potatoes or mashed potato, and various vegetables such as cauliflower cheese, creamed spinach, green beans, carrots, peas, beetroot and sweet potato.
+It is also fairly common to serve rice and gravy or pap and tomato gravy in South Africa instead of Yorkshire pudding.